Taking time out

 When to take time out

-There are certain points within your medical career where it is easier to take time out than others.
-This section provides information on taking time out.
+There are certain points within your medical career when you may consider taking time out.

 1. During medical school